 I did not adopt my dog from the shelter.
 Can I still come to class?

 Of course!
 Everyone is welcome in our classes.
 No matter how your dog came to you, they are welcome to join us for a fun, upbeat learning experience.

 Do you offer private lessons?

 At this time the Regina Humane Society only offers group classes.
 There are many qualified trainers in the city that are available to work with you one-on-one.

 Unfortunately, there is no way any trainer can guarantee the outcome of any training program.
 Just as you cannot learn a new language without practice, you cannot train a dog without putting in the effort.
 Variables such as time, interest, technique, rate of improvement and practice can fundamentally change outcomes.
 However, with an active commitment to homework, learning to play and a good sense of humor, by the end of the class you should find yourself with a more focused, playful, well-behaved dog.
 How well focused, playful or well-behaved depends on how much work (and play) you put in.

 My dog does not do well with other dogs/people.
 Can he still come to class?

 Reactivity, defined as barking, lunging, snarling, cowering and/or humping towards dogs and/or people can be a problem in the classroom setting.
 These behaviors indicate your dog is having a hard time handling the environment.
-In these situations a group class is rarely the right place for a reactive dog to succeed.
+In these situations an indoor group class is rarely the right place for a reactive dog to succeed.

 However, it is perfectly normal for your untrained dog to occasionally bark at others, to pull on lead towards others, give a warning by growling should someone invade his space or at times feel a little overwhelmed.
 We in no way need your dog (or you!) to be perfect, but it is important that your dog feel comfortable to a point where he can learn.
 Many dogs with minor issues do quite well in our structured group classes, but it is not the right place for every dog.